 Explanation:

-This Beatitude is not limited to mourning over the loss of loved ones.
-It encompasses all types of sorrow, especially the sorrow for sin and the suffering that comes from living in a broken world.
+This Beatitude is not restricted to grief at the loss of loved ones.
+It embraces all sorts of grief, especially the sorrow for sin and the suffering that comes from living in a wicked world.

 Interpretation:

-Jesus assures that those who experience sorrow, grief, or repentance will find comfort in God.
-God offers solace, healing, and peace to those who cry out to Him.
-This comfort can be experienced both now through the Holy Spirit and ultimately in the future Kingdom where there will be no more suffering.
+Jesus assures people who experience sorrow, grief, or repentance will find solace in God.
+God brings compassion, healing, and serenity to those who cry out to Him.
+This comfort can be experienced both now through the Holy Spirit and eventually in the future Kingdom where there will be no more suffering.

 3. Blessed are the meek, for they will inherit the earth (Matthew 5:5)